Large-scale investigation of weakly-supervised deep learning for the fine-grained semantic indexing of biomedical literature: Introduction

-In this work, we propose \textit{Deep Beyond MeSH} ($DBM$), a new method for the refinement of coarse-grained MeSH annotations based on deep pre-trained language models.
-To overcome the lack of labelled data for supervised training, DBM relies on weak supervision.
-The latter is based on the recognition of biomedical concepts in the abstract of articles (\textit{concept occurrence}).
-In the past we have experimented with this idea~\cite{nentidis2020beyond}, using small ground truth datasets, developed for two specific MeSH descriptors.
-Those experiments suggested that \textit{concept occurrence} can provide a strong basis for fine-grained semantic indexing.
-However, the approach needed to be tested on larger datasets of ground truth data for several MeSH descriptors.
-In this direction, we devised a retrospective scenario, based on the evolution of MeSH indexing in MEDLINE/PubMed, and introduce here \textit{Retrospective Beyond MeSH} ($RetroBM$), a new method to derive large-scale datasets for individual concepts that got promoted over time to new fine-grained MeSH descriptors.
+Previous experiments with this idea~\cite{nentidis2020beyond}, using small ground-truth datasets for refining two specific MeSH descriptors, suggested that $CO$ can provide a strong basis for the $FGSI$ task.
+However, this heuristic needed to be tested on larger datasets of ground-truth data that cover several MeSH descriptors.
+In this direction, we devised a retrospective scenario, based on the evolution of MeSH indexing in MEDLINE, and introduce here \textit{Retrospective Beyond MeSH} ($RetroBM$).
+This new method derives large-scale datasets for several individual concepts that got promoted over time to new fine-grained MeSH descriptors, that is descriptors covering a single MeSH concept.

-In brief, the main questions driving the work presented in this paper are the following: \begin{itemize} \item Can the extension of MeSH towards fine-grained labels that took place in the past be exploited for the retrospective evaluation of automated fine-grained indexing approaches on a large scale? \item Is \textit{concept occurrence} a good heuristic for fine-grained concept-level semantic indexing on a large scale?
-Could the \textit{concept occurrence} be enhanced with other heuristics? \item Is it possible to train DL models for fine-grained semantic indexing with concepts for which no ground-truth training data are available, exploiting the weak supervision provided by the above heuristics?
-Could these models exceed the predictive performance of the heuristics themselves? \end{itemize}
+In brief, the main questions driving this work are the following: \begin{itemize} \item Is $CO$ a good heuristic for concept-level $FGSI$ at a large scale?
+Could $CO$ be enhanced when combined with other heuristics? \item Is it possible to train DL models for $FGSI$ without ground-truth training data, by using the above heuristics as weak supervision?
+Could these models exceed the predictive performance of the heuristics themselves? \item Can the natural extension of MeSH towards fine-grained labels be exploited for the retrospective evaluation of automated $FGSI$ approaches at a large scale? \end{itemize}